-5 Financing of Universal Service Obligations 5.1 General The Regulations state that if an undertaking has suffered an unfair burden as a result of providing all or part of the universal service it may submit a written request for funding to the MCA.26 Such a request shall be accompanied by supporting information as described in section 5.3 of this document to enable the MCA determine whether the universal service obligation represented has actually resulted in an unfair burden on the undertaking.27 When the MCA is determining whether an undertaking has suffered an unfair burden, it shall evaluate the calculation of the net costs and supporting information submitted in line with section 5,3 also taking into account any market benefit which accrues to the undertaking as specified in more detail in the seventh schedule of the Regulations.
+5 Financing of Universal Service Obligations 5.1 General The Regulations state that if an undertaking has suffered an unfair burden as a result of providing all or part of the universal service it may submit a written request for funding to the MCA.
+Such a request shall be accompanied by supporting information as described in section 5.3 of this document to enable the MCA determine whether the universal service obligation represented has actually resulted in an unfair burden on the undertaking.
+When the MCA is determining whether an undertaking has suffered an unfair burden, it shall evaluate the calculation of the net costs and supporting information submitted in line with section 5,3 also taking into account any market benefit which accrues to the undertaking as specified in more detail in the seventh schedule of the Regulations.
 Where the Authority finds that an undertaking is subject to an unfair burden, it shall either introduce a mechanism to compensate that undertaking for the determined net costs from public funds with the approval of the government, or to share the net cost between providers of electronic communications networks and services.
 The source of funds can vary depending on the universal service for which these funds are being requested.
 The MCA would also like to clarify that the current universal service designated provider may submit a request for funding as allowed by law for the universal service it has rendered until the new designated undertakings start providing the service following the expressions of interest and the designation process.
 Such a request for funding shall take place on the same principles mentioned earlier.
-5.2 Time Period for which Funding may be requested Until the publishing of this decision, there was no timeframe established in which an undertaking should request for funding.
-To avoid commercial and legal uncertainty, a timeframe for which a request for funding must be made is being established.
-If a designated undertaking is found to be suffering from an unfair burden, it would be unreasonable on tax payers or service providers that may 26 LN412 of 2004, Regulation 34(1) 27 LN412 of 2004, Regulation 34(2)
+In January 2011 the MCA published the consultation on an amendment to this decision entitled "Universal Service Obligations on Electronic Communication Services".
+Prior to this consultation the MCA had issued a decision on the same subject in April 2010 following a public consultative process. &lt;sup>26 LN412 of 2004, Regulation 34(1) &lt;sup>27 LN412 of 2004, Regulation 34(2)